alewain/llm-degrad/README.md

 ## Migration from original code

-If you have results from the original `experimento.py`, they remain fully compatible.
+If you have results from previous versions, they remain fully compatible.
 The JSON schema is backward-compatible:
 - All original fields are preserved (`timestamp`, `model_name`, `prompt_group`, `prompt_id`, `prompt_text`, `output`, `std_dev`, `repeat_index`, `temperature`, `do_sample`, `param_group_name`, `seed`, `duration`, `tokens`, `degradation_method`, etc.)
 - New fields are added without breaking existing analyses
 - Original notebooks in `Archivos/` can still read old JSONs without modification